kbright1892/ECE595_Proj_PartB/README.md

 - Definition of the model used in the program
   - Model has num_features input features (10, 20, or 30), which is passed as an initialization parameter
-  - It is a sequential model with back-propogation of loss
+  - It is a sequential model with back-propagation of loss
   - Model has 2 hidden layers, both of which have the floor of num_features \* 2 / 3 neurons
     - Each hidden layer utilizes the ReLU activation function